Download the release on GitHub.

 Introduce the #field meta extractor

-Section titled “Introduce the #field meta extractor”The summary log message of vast export
+Section titled “Introduce the #field meta extractor”The summary log message of vast export now contains the correct number of

 candidate events.